 Leases or tenancy agreements

 Once the LOI is signed, the tenant and landlord will have to sign a lease agreement.
 A lease specifies the period of tenancy along with other important terms and conditions that both parties need to agree on.
 Expats are urged to fine comb the agreement and to make sure that all verbal agreements with the landlord are in print and acknowledged by both parties.
 Both the tenant and the landlord should also agree on an inventory list at the start of the lease.

 At the termination of the lease, the landlord and tenant can either choose to agree to renew the lease or end it.
 Importantly, expats should insist on a Diplomatic or Repatriate clause in the lease agreement.
 The clause is vital, as it would allow the expat to terminate the contract in the event that their employment is terminated or if their company decides to transfer them to another country.
 It also ensures the expat’s security deposit is returned.

 Once everything is final, the agreement will have to be stamped by the Inland Revenue Authority of Singapore (IRAS) for it to be considered a valid contract.

-Usually though, in Singapore, utilities and maintenance are for the tenant’s account.
+Utilities and maintenance are usually for the tenant’s account in Singapore.
 Expats looking to rent should be aware that they’ll be expected to pay for internet, electricity, water and gas.
 It’s possible to pay all utilities through one company, namely SP Group, but expats can also shop around for affordable deals on electricity and gas.
 TV licence fees aren’t required in Singapore.